(First 3 pages of scores, 7 pages in total)

 "Heal the World" is a song from, Michael Jackson's hit album, Dangerous, released in 1991.
 The music video features children living in countries suffering from unrest, and is about his hope for a better world for human children.
 Jackson performed the song in the Super Bowl XXVII halftime show with a majestic 35,000 person flash card performance.

-close Jackson's memorial service at the Staples Center in Los Angeles on July 7, 2009.
+This song was used as one of the ensemble performances to close Jackson's memorial service at the Staples Center in Los Angeles on July 7, 2009.

 Keys and Modulation